Startup-Nights/website/content/pages/hiring.md

 ---
 title: Hiring
 blocks:
-  - title: Startup Nights - We are looking for you!
+  - title: Hiring - Startup Nights
     description: >-
       The Startup Nights is the biggest event in Switzerland that brings the whole startup ecosystem to one table.
 With this event we want to create